are you in?

 There are many other expert freelancer sites you can use.
 Just be sure you find an actual expert and not just someone who claims to be one.
 Review their references, check their work, and plan to write a detailed specification of what you need from them.

 Also, make sure to have them send you the course material in small chunks so you can be sure to review each piece and make adjustments before they do too much work (and possibly don’t get it quite right).

 Other experts include book authors, bloggers, and professionals on LinkedIn.
 Find a few options and just ask.
 You may be surprised who is willing to help when you present them with a fair offer.

-Now you’re ready to start creating your course.
+Now you’re ready to start moving forward with the online course creation process.
 Obviously, there’s a lot of research involved.
-At this point, you should have a great idea of exactly what your course will be like.
+At this point, you should have a course topic and know exactly what your course will cover.

-The first thing you need to write out are the goals and objectives of your course.
+Successful online courses all have concise goals and objectives.
 I have a guide dedicated to goals and learning objectives if you want more information.

 Briefly, you need to figure out what the end goal of the learner is.